pagkly/Zed/Investopedia3/Understanding Quick Assets.md

 Quick assets offer analysts a more conservative view of a company’s liquidity or ability to meet its short-term liabilities with its short-term assets because it doesn't include harder to sell inventory and [other current assets](https://www.investopedia.com/terms/o/othercurrentassets.asp) that can be difficult to liquidate.
 By excluding inventory, and other less liquid assets, the quick assets focus on the company’s most liquid assets.

-The quick ratio can also be contrasted against the current ratio, which is equal to a company's total [current assets](https://www.investopedia.com/terms/c/currentassets.asp), including its inventories, divided by its current liabilities.
+The quick ratio can also be contrasted against the current ratio, which is equal to a company's total [[current assets]](https://www.investopedia.com/terms/c/currentassets.asp), including its inventories, divided by its current liabilities.
 The quick ratio represents a more stringent test for the liquidity of a company in comparison to the current ratio.

 The word quick originates with the Old English cwic, which meant "alive" or "alert."